aks3743/Guide-to-Sentiment-Analysis-using-BERT/README.md

 # Guide-to-Sentiment-Analysis-using-BERT
-Using the state o the art BERT model to create a text classification model
+Using the state of the art BERT model to create a text classification model